kevin-mitchell/alexa-app/README.md

 ## Features

 - Allows Laravel/Lumen style routing for `intent`, `launch`, and `session end requests`.
-- Handles `verification` of all security requirements put forth by Amazon, including `certificate/signature verification, timestamp verification`, etc
+- Handles `verification` of all security requirements put forth by Amazon, including `certificate/signature verification, timestamp verification`, etc.
 - Provides access to Alexa `AlexaSkillsKit` session data through familiar Laravel style interface.
 - Populates the response with Laravel session data to maintain a 1:1 set of session data between Lumen and Alexa.
-- Provides classes to easily return Alexa friendly responses, including `Speech`, `Card`, and `Re-prompt` responses
+- Provides classes to easily return Alexa friendly responses, including `Speech`, `Card`, `Audio` and `Re-prompt` responses
 - Optionally provides a way to easily retrieve information about the connected Echo device (`$device = Alexa::device();`)

-For a quick example:
+Simplest example:

     AlexaRoute::intent('/alexa-end-point', 'GetAntiJoke', function(){
         Alexa::say("Why was the little boy crying?
 Because he had a frog stapled to his face!");
     });

-## Demo
+## Documentation

-*I'll be recording a number of new tutorial videos soon.*
+Find yourself stuck using the package?
+Found a bug?
+Do you have general questions or suggestions for improving the AlexaApp?
+Feel free to create an issue on [GitHub](https://github.com/develpr/alexa-app/issues/new), we'll try to address it as soon as possible.

 ## Installation

-### Prerequisites

-The only thing that is required for AlexaApp is the Laravel or Lumen (versions based on 5.2) framework.

 After installing via composer (i.e. `composer require develpr/alexa-app`):